 Performing Functional Strength Training

-Body weight training is the basic of the basics and that’s what makes it so great and efficient!
-The beauty of body weight training is that these exercises can be done anywhere (don’t need to go to the gym), no special equipment is required, and can get you the results you want and deserve.
+Bodyweight training is the basis of the basics and that’s what makes it so great and efficient!
+The beauty of bodyweight training is that these exercises can be done anywhere (don’t need to go to the gym), no special equipment is required, and can get you the results you want and deserve.

 Resistance band training provides the same benefits but a relatively cheap ($15) resistance band is needed to perform the exercises.
 No matter what equipment or method you decide on, follow these recommendations to get the most out of your workout!